 Be prepared for their questions

 Though every family is different, there are some common questions you may encounter.
 Some people will wonder why you decided to adopt from foster care instead of adopting an infant privately, others will wonder if you are worried about a variety of outcomes, what the process is like, and/or if it's expensive to adopt.
-These questions might seem overwhelming and intrusive at times, but they're usually coming from a place ignorance and not ill-will.
-It's certainly not your responsibility to help educate everyone you know on adoption from foster care, but be aware that your family and friends may feel entitled to come to you to with every question they've ever had about foster care and the adoption process.
+These questions might seem overwhelming and intrusive at times, but they're usually coming from a place of ignorance and not ill-will.
+It's certainly not your responsibility to help educate everyone you know on adoption from foster care, but be aware that your family and friends may feel entitled to come to you with every question they've ever had about foster care and the adoption process.

 Tell them on your own terms